Nihal-Srivastava05/Nihal-Srivastava05/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on: AI Agents
+- 🔭 I’m currently working on: Deep learning on Audio
-- 🌱 I’m currently learning: Machine learning, deep learning, AI and much more (P.S I love learning and keep exploring new things )
+- 🌱 I’m currently learning: Deep learning, AI and much more (P.S I love learning and keep exploring new things )
 - 👯 I’m looking to collaborate on anything Exciting & Innovating!.
 - 🤔 I’m looking for suggestion and ideas on latest technologies coming up.
 - 💬 Ask me about Technology